derivada/derivada/README.md

 21yo student from Spain, Math & Computer Science @USC

-Currently studying at Trondheim, @NTNU in an Erasmus scholarship
+Currently studying at Lugano, @USI in an exchange program

 My main motivation to learn more in this field is the pure satisfaction and joy that comes from understanding a complex system and being able to develop it further.